Renormalization, Decoupling and the Hierarchy Problem: Abstract

 \section{Abstract}

-The hierarchy problem is associated with the renormalization and decoupling.
-By the decoupling of heavy fields, we can account for the smallness of the scalar mass against loop corrections and its insensitivity to ultraviolet physics.
-It is essential to correctly identify the observable parameters, which have natural convergence properties, as opposed to the bare ones.
-The loop corrections are finite and perturbatively expandable order by order.
-They are suppressed as powers of the external momentum to the mass ratio, according to the Appelquist--Carazzone decoupling theorem which we complete for the case of the scalar mass.
+The hierarchy problem is associated with renormalization and decoupling.
+We can account for the smallness of the scalar mass against loop corrections and its insensitivity to ultraviolet physics through the decoupling of heavy fields.
+It is essential to correctly identify the observable physical mass as the renormalized one that depends on the external momentum, as opposed to the constant mass.
+We reconsider the properties of the renormalized loop corrections, which are finite, independent of regularization and admit a well-defined perturbation.
+By explicit calculation, we show that any loop corrections to the scalar mass-squared are suppressed as $(p^2-m^2)^2/M^2$, where $p,m$ and $M$ are the external momentum, the scalar pole mass and the heavy field mass in the loop, respectively.
+This is in accordance with the Appelquist--Carazzone decoupling theorem, which we have explicitized and completed for the case of the scalar mass.